Camp & COVID-19 (Updated 5/29/2022)

 Will campers wear masks?

 Campers will not wear masks when they’re in their bunks with their pods, or when doing certain outdoor activities with their bunkmates.
 And we’re shifting as many activities as possible outside this summer!
 That means lots of new open air tents.
-During the first five days of camp, campers will wear masks if they’re indoors, or near campers or staff from other bunks, and at certain other times.
+During the first five days of camp, campers will wear masks if they’re indoors, near campers or staff from other bunks, and at certain other times.
 We hope that no masks will be needed after our day five COVID tests come back.

 What will meals look like?

 We know our food is a highlight of camp for so many campers and staff!
 We will still have the amazing menu that we always offer with a huge variety of options.
 Our Executive Manager, Laurie, has been creating delicious menus all year and can’t wait to wow the campers with her gourmet creations.
 To keep everything safe, we’ll be eating in shifts this summer and spreading tables far apart.
 Our kitchen staff will serve food from behind a clear partition.
 Otherwise, meals will be the same as always.

 Hmmm, so this means no buses this summer, huh?

 Yes, that’s right.
 Since buses mean many different campers from different bunks mixing together in close proximity, we can’t have buses this summer.
 That means campers who normally take the bus will need to be driven to camp.
 We plan to go back to our usual transportation options in 2022.